gpdm/tinycore-targetdisplaymode/files/grub/README.md

 # GRUB config

+The current grub.cfg implements device autodetection, which works by searching for a USB key with a 'TINYCORE' volume label.

-This config item registers the remastered [TinyCore](http://tinycorelinux.net/) ISO file with a loopback device, so it can be booted off the USB stick.
+The boot action then registers the remastered [TinyCore](http://tinycorelinux.net/) ISO file with a loopback device, so it can be booted off the USB stick.

-The `iso=sdc*` instructs TinyCore where to look for the ISO files, from where extensions are auto-installed during startup.
+The `iso=LABEL=TINYCORE` instructs TinyCore where to look for the ISO files, again by pointing at a drive with a 'TINYCORE' volume label.
-The partition number is a given when following the exact [instructions](../../README.md#initalizing-the-usb-drive-in-macos-terminal) as outlined.
-If you use other means of partitioning, then device identifiers might be different, and you need to adapt [grub.cfg](grub.cfg) accordingly.

- * Please note, for my particular iMac, `sda` was the first harddrive, `sdb` the card reader, and `sdc` would become the USB stick.
-You may need to adjust the `iso=` device identifier depending on your particular system configuration.
-   See also section below for help on this topic.

- * Be also aware, the two options presented here are to cope with USB keys <= 2.0 GiB, and > 2.0 GiB, for with MacOS' `diskutil` command will always create an EFI partition for anything above 2 GiB in size.

 The additional `waitusb=10` is required for the USB thumbdrive to be properly settled, otherwise auto-installation of the packages may fail.